tieutrongphuc/tp/docs/UserGuide.md

 **Notes:**
 * Deletes the person at the specified `INDEX`.
-* The index refers to the index number shown in the displayed person list.
+* The index (or indexes) refers to the index number shown in the displayed person list.
-* The index **must be a positive integer** 1, 2, 3, …​
+* The index (or indexes) **must be a positive integer** 1, 2, 3, …​
+* Duplicate indexes are ignored.
 <br>
 <br>